-The EMS fellowship with the University of Washington and the Seattle and King County Medic One program is designed to immerse the fellow in all aspects of ground and air EMS medicine.
+The University of Washington EMS fellowship is designed to immerse the fellow in all aspects of ground and air EMS medicine.

-EMS within Seattle and King County serves a population base of 2 million people.
-Through a variety of experiences on the front line of care and operations, the fellow will gain extensive experience with fire and third service based EMS medicine, coordination of air medical services, interagency communications, research and administration.
+EMS within Seattle and King County serves 2.2 million people.
+Through a variety of experiences on the front line of care and operations, our EMS fellows gain extensive experience with fire and third service-based EMS, coordination of air medical services, interagency communications, research and administration.

 What makes the University of Washington EMS Fellowship unique?

 Faculty you work with come from a variety of specialties including Emergency Medicine, Cardiology / Electrophysiology, Internal Medicine, and Critical Care, among others.
-This interdisciplinary approach will help you learn about solutions that may be outside the traditional Emergency Medicine body of knowledge.
+This interdisciplinary approach exposes you to solutions outside the traditional Emergency Medicine body of knowledge.

-The paramedics you interact with are phenomenal.
+The intensive care paramedics you interact with are phenomenal.
 Many of them have been with Medic One for 20 or 30 years.
 They do the job because they love caring for sick patients.
-They genuinely want to learn how they can better care for patients.
-They come to work every day excited to learn and with a huge appetite for your knowledge.
+They genuinely want to learn how they can improve their patient care, and come to work every day with a thirst for knowledge.

-This broad experience will provide you with plentiful opportunities to learn about EMS systems in all manners of communities as well as the interactions between these systems.
+This broad experience will provide you with plentiful opportunities to learn about EMS systems in all types of communities as well as the interactions between these systems.